altcp/candle_retrieval_forex/README.md

 ## Instructions for the use of a release
 Python 3.8.5 was the python version used in testing prior to containerization.<br/>
-Ubuntu Server 20.04.2 LTS on Raspberry Pi 4 2GB was the testing environment.
+Ubuntu Server 20.04.2 LTS on Raspberry Pi 4 2GB was the testing environment.<br/>
 MINIO on Raspberry Pi 4 4GB was the S3-like backup server used.
 <br/><br/>